deinspanjer/jd-sql/README.md

 - Watch SQL and re-run tests on change: `task --watch dev:watch-sql` (includes Java tests via `java:watch-sql`)

 Notes:
-- The tests use Testcontainers to start a disposable PostgreSQL and install the SQL from `sql/postgres/*.sql` before executing spec cases.
+- The tests use Testcontainers to start a disposable database engine per install script and then execute the spec cases against the installed functions.
+Today the runner starts PostgreSQL for scripts under `sql/postgres/**`.
+The structure is intentionally engine‑agnostic to support additional engines in the future (duckdb, sqlite, databricks, etc.).
 - The test harness runs upstream jd spec cases and any project-specific cases.
 You can add project-specific cases under either `test-src/java-tests/src/test/resources/jd-sql/cases` or the shared `test-src/testdata/cases`.

 YAML-mode handling: